progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ## Summary ## -->

-Powinieneś już czuć się komfortowo podczas używania Gita z Subversion, lub podczas importowania praktycznie każdego repozytorium do Gita, bez utratu danych.
+Powinieneś już czuć się komfortowo podczas używania Gita z Subversion, lub podczas importowania praktycznie każdego repozytorium do Gita, bez utraty danych.
 Następny rozdział opisuje niskopoziomowe funkcje Gita, tak abyś mógł zmienić nawet każdy bajt, w razie gdybyś chciał.

 <!-- You should feel comfortable using Git with Subversion or importing nearly any existing repository into a new Git one without losing data.
 The next chapter will cover the raw internals of Git so you can craft every single byte, if need be.-->